flofriday/constant-eval-kotlin-plugin/README.md

 # Constant evaluation Kotlin compiler plugin

-A compiler plugin that evaluates some constants (also known as constant folding).
+A compiler plugin that evaluates some constants.

 ## Description